addhe/infrabot-nlp/PRODUCT_REQUIREMENT_DOCUMENT.md

         *   **FR2.3.4.2**: Create custom subnets within VPCs, specifying region, CIDR range, and private Google access settings.
         *   **FR2.3.4.3**: List existing VPC networks and their subnets in a specified project.
         *   **FR2.3.4.4**: Display detailed information about a specific VPC network, including its subnets, firewall rules, and peering connections.
+        *   **FR2.3.4.5**: Delete a subnet from a VPC network, with user confirmation and robust error handling (including fallback to CLI if API fails).
+        *   **FR2.3.4.6**: Enable or disable private Google access on existing subnets.

 ### 4.3.
 Configuration